amidaware/tacticalrmm/docs/docs/faq.md

 # FAQ

+## Is Tactical RMM vulnerable to Log4j

+No

 ## Is it possible to use XXX with Tactical RMM

 While it _may be possible_ to use XXX, we have not configured it and therefore it is [Unsupported](../unsupported_guidelines).
 We cannot help you configure XXX as it pertains to **your environment**.